felixrieseberg/React-Spreadsheet-Component/readme.md

 # React Spreadsheet
 This is a spreadsheet component built in Facebook's React.
+[You can see a demo here](http://felixrieseberg.github.io/React-Spreadsheet-Component/).

 ![Screenshot](https://raw.githubusercontent.com/felixrieseberg/React-Spreadsheet-Component/master/.reactspreadsheet.gif)